 That can be a daunting task if you’re 40 with a big fat zero in your retirement account.
 It’s much easier to bury your head in the sand and pretend the retirement fairy will come through in the end.

-We hate to break it to you, but pixie dust won’t do jack for your golden years.
+I hate to break it to you, but pixie dust won’t do jack for your golden years.

 The good news is you don’t need magic to enjoy a big, beautiful future.
 Build it on your own with these three steps.

-1. Grab Hold of Opportunity Today
+1. Grab Hold of a Million-Dollar Opportunity Today

 Did you know you’re heading into your best earning years?
-According to the Census Bureau, the typical household income peaks at nearly $71,000 between ages 45 and 54.
+According to the Census Bureau’s 2017 report on median earnings by age, the typical household income peaks at over $77,000 between ages 45 and 54.(1)